We had quite

 this climb.
 Above the rock crag vista, I

-leave the trail and bushwhack up the hill to the northeast.
+leave the trail and head up the hill to the northeast.
 The woods are fairly clean, so bushwhacking isn’t bad, I soon reach the side

 drainage near the top of the Tumbling